Geopark info What is a geopark?

 FIND OUT MORE

-KRAATTERIJÄRVI GEOPARK
+KRAATTERIJÄRVI UNESCO GLOBAL GEOPARK

 Crater Lake Lappajärvi was born 78 million years ago when an asteroid orbiting the Sun for about 4.5 billion years collided with another similar asteroid between Mars and Jupiter.
 As a result of the collision, a meteorite with a diameter of more than one kilometer hit Earth at a cosmic velocity (approximately 10-40 km/s) near what is now Lappajärvi.
 The collision caused enormous destruction, destroying everything alive within a few hundred kilometers and creating a crater whose elevation was 750 meters and a diameter of 22 kilometers.